All Episodes

 What would it have been like in the 1950s or 60s?

-So the homogenization and the stripping of an identity, and it's different in our country, the UK, to uh to America, because it's not got the s you know, a deeper history.
+So the homogenization and the stripping of an identity, and it's different in our country, the UK, to America, because it's not got this, you know, a deeper history.

-But I think all of us want communities where you know the people that are selling your stuff, you know the people that are at your schools, and you have a sense of connection.
+But I think all of us want communities where you know the people that are selling this stuff, you know the people that are at your schools and you have a sense of connection.

 Curiously enough, this global technology of immediate communication could be used to create once again localized community, true democracy, and open and transparent communication and government.

-And the and that's the reason for that is obvious because the possibility now exists for a completely different way of life.
+And that's the reason for that is obvious because the possibility now exists for a completely different way of life.

-And the UK since then it's gotten worse and worse and worse.
+And the UK since then has gotten worse and worse and worse.

-You know, people I think are starting to sense there are some things that are beyond the reach and remit of government.
+People, I think, are starting to sense there are some things that are beyond the reach and remit of government.

-But really, what's required is a devolution of power, a decentralisation of power.
+But really, what's required is a devolution of power, a decentralization of power.

-And I'm not sure that we are even we don't even really know how have those conversations yet, because we're so mired in the right did this, the left did that, Muslims did this, Jews done that.
+And I'm not sure that we are even, we don't even really know how to have those conversations yet because we're so mired in the right did this, the left did that, Muslims did this, Jews done that.

-In point, we're gonna cross the bridge, Stanford Street.
+In point, we're going to cross the bridge.

 So where we live in crew, it's like 80% of them and 20%.